 The problem: This suggests the student is just checking off boxes.
 They aren’t seeking out challenge and they aren’t invested in their learning.
 If a student is not aiming at selective schools this may be fine, but for students who are trying to be competitive for admissions this sends the wrong message.

 Pitfall Two – Quick, Try to Look Brilliant – The student and parents figure senior year is the time to really impress by taking a much harder course load.
 This may feature a very heavy load of APs and/or dual enrollment classes.
-So, a student may have taken one AP junior year and then they decide on a senior schedule featuring AP biology, AP chemistry, AP physics, AP Literature and AP Languages.
+A student may have taken one AP junior year and then they decide on a senior schedule featuring AP biology, AP chemistry, AP physics, AP literature and AP language.

 Aim for Realistic and Balanced

 Senior year should reflect a student’s serious commitment to academics.
 It should be a time to continue core studies and complete requirements.
-Students should be encouraged to take a fourth year of foreign language even if it isn’t required for example.
-This is also a good time to take on new challenges.
+Students seeking selective admissions should be encouraged to take a fourth year of science or foreign language even if it isn’t required.
+12th grade is also a great time to take on new challenges.
 For students who attend colleges that accept AP, CLEP, or dual enrollment credits it may be a good time to complete some basic requirements at lower cost.